Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Deep Reinforcement Learning

 \subsection{Applications of GDM in DRL}

 The distinctive characteristics of GDMs have been effectively utilized to enhance DRL.
 These advantages include high expressiveness, the ability to capture multi-modal action distributions, and the potential to integrate with other RL strategies seamlessly.
 One notable application of GDMs in DRL is presented in \cite{wang2022diffusion}, where the authors introduced Diffusion Q-learning (Diffusion-QL).
 This innovative method utilized a GDM as the policy representation, more specifically, a DDPM~\cite{ho2020denoising} based on a Multilayer Perceptron (MLP).
 The authors incorporated the Q-learning guidance into the reverse diffusion chain, facilitating optimal action selection.
 Through this integration, they demonstrated the expressiveness of GDMs in capturing multi-modal action distributions and showcased their effectiveness in enhancing behavior cloning and policy improvement processes.
 As a result, Diffusion-QL surpassed previous methods across several D4RL benchmark tasks~\cite{fu2020d4rl} for offline RL.
 Complementarily, the work in \cite{chen2022offline} improves offline RL further by addressing the limitations of distributional expressivity in policy models.
 In contrast to the approach in \cite{wang2022diffusion}, the authors in \cite{chen2022offline} decoupled the learned policy into a generative behavior model and an action evaluation model.
 This separation facilitated the introduction of a diffusion-based generative behavior model capable of modeling diverse behaviors such as agent's trajectories.
 The optimal selection of actions from this behavior model was achieved through importance sampling in concert with an action evaluation model.
 They also incorporated an in-sample planning technique to mitigate extrapolation error and enhance computational efficiency.
 The resulting methodology outperformed traditional offline RL methods on D4RL datasets~\cite{fu2020d4rl} and showed proficiency in learning from heterogeneous datasets.
 These highlighted studies represent just a subset of the burgeoning body of work on GDMs in DRL.
-For an extended discussion, Table~\ref{xxasfa} reviews various key contributions and their impacts.
+For an extended discussion, Table~\ref{xxasfa} reviews various papers about GDM and DRL, summarizing their contributions and impacts.
+The distinctive ability of GDMs to accurately model complex distributions significantly enhances DRL algorithms, particularly in network settings where decision-making processes frequently require navigating through intricate solution spaces.
+This capability facilitates more effective and efficient optimization of network configurations and resource allocations compared to traditional models, offering advanced solutions that can dynamically adapt to the complexities inherent in network management.